Having Problems Sending Email Because Your ISP is Blacklisted?

 What’s the Solution?

 LuxSci has had a solution to this issue for a very long time — our “Anonymous SMTP Service“.
-With this approach, the user configures his/her email program to send outbound email via a special alternate port (which we use for all sorts of things related to the special handling of outbound email for customers).
-When sent via the anonymous port, all kinds of unneeded information is removed from the message headers such as:
+With this approach, the user configures his/her email program to send outbound email via a special alternate port (either 587, 6025, or 6465, which we use for all sorts of things related to special care and handling of outbound email for customers).
+When sent via an anonymous SMTP port, all kinds of unneeded information is removed from the message headers such as:

 - What email program you are using